I have this postcard…

-We gladly accept insurance for acupuncture.
-Check with your insurance provider to learn about coverage for acupuncture with your plan.
-We are in-network providers with CareFirst, Cigna, Aetna and United.
-If you are covered by a different insurance carrier you may be eligible for out-of-network coverage.
+We gladly accept insurance for acupuncture and nutrition.
+Check with your insurance provider to learn about coverage with your plan.
+For acupuncture, we are in-network providers with CareFirst, Cigna, Aetna and United.
+For nutrition, we are in-network with CareFrist.
 Fill out and return this Insurance Verification Form to have us check your benefits and co-pay.

-If you have insurance coverage for acupuncture, your co-pay is due at the time of service.
+If you have insurance coverage, your co-pay is due at the time of service.

-If you do not have insurance coverage for acupuncture, our time of service discount fees are:
+If you do not have insurance coverage, our time-of-service discount fees are:

-- Acupuncture and/or Chinese herbal medicine initial appointment: $139 (a 90-minute session)
+- Acupuncture and/or Chinese herbal medicine or Nutrition initial appointment: $139 (a 90-minute session)

-- Acupuncture and/or Chinese herbal medicine follow-up appointments: $79 (a 60-minute session)
+- Acupuncture and/or Chinese herbal medicine or Nutrition follow-up appointments: $89 (up to 60 minutes)

-- Packages: When you purchase your services in bulk, you save even more!
+- Memberships: When you purchase your services in bulk, you save even more!

 - Group sessions: Priced per event; see below for wellness events.